New York Dog Bite Attorney says Local Pit Bull Attacks Illustrate Potential Danger from Dogs

-“Dogs are unpredictable and, when aroused, can be vicious, dangerous animals,” said Gottlieb of the law offices of Scott C. Gottlieb, Injury Law Attorney, a Binghamton personal injury firm that provides legal help to New York dog bite victims and handles other accident and injury cases.
+“Dogs are unpredictable and, when aroused, can be vicious, dangerous animals,” said Gottlieb of Scott C. Gottlieb, Injury Law Attorney, a Binghamton personal injury firm that provides legal help to New York dog bite victims and handles other accident and injury cases.

 “An attack by a dog can lead to serious and, in some cases, fatal injuries,” he said.

 The Watertown Daily Times reported that a 66-year-old woman and her 46-year-old daughter were attacked by two pit bulls March 14 in the backyard of the elder woman’s Watertown home.
 Two mixed pit bulls got away from their owner’s home across the street and attacked a 90-pound boxer in the yard, the report said.